Skip to main content

 Type-use annotation syntax

-There are a couple of places where the syntax of type-use annotations like @Nullable may be surprising.
+There are a couple of places where the syntax of type-use annotations like @Nullable and @NonNull may be surprising.

 1. For a nested static type like Map.Entry, if you want to say that the value can be null then the syntax is Map.@Nullable Entry.
 You can often avoid dealing with this by importing the nested type directly, but in this case import java.util.Map.Entry might be undesirable because Entry is such a common type name.